JairusSW/voicechat-discord/README.md

 # Project Infrastructure

+> ℹ️ **Note**
+>
+> If you just want to use the addon and don't care about where the source code and other infrastructure is hosted, you can skip this section.

 Source code and development is done on GitLab at https://gitlab.com/amsam0/voicechat-discord.

 However, because there are a lot more users with GitHub accounts than GitLab accounts, bug reports, feature requests, and general support is done through GitHub at https://github.com/amsam0/voicechat-discord/issues.